budopod1/puff.io-a2/src/help.md

 ## Breaking and Placing <b id="breaking-and-placing"></b>

 If you select a block that you have in your inventory you can place it by left clicking.
 To break a block, you can right click it or you can press shift and left click.
 Once you break a block, you have to wait a bit depending on the toughness of the block to recharge your wind energy.
+However, areas near the world spawn, are protected to stop new players getting stuck in a pit immediately.

 ## Trading <b id="trading"></b>